 Justin Luke Riley: The way we've been funded so far is from key partners.
-SAMHSA paid for us to get together for our early strategic planning and, through Associates, provided the consultants that guided our early organizational efforts.
-The National Youth Recovery Foundation and Faces and Voices of Recovery both housed us within their umbrella before we became independent organization. an foundations-the Bridge Foundation and the Mathewson Foundation-have supported us.
+SAMHSA paid for us to get together for our early strategic planning and, through Abt Associates, provided the consultants that guided our early organizational efforts.
+The National Youth Recovery Foundation and Faces and Voices of Recovery both housed us within their umbrella before we became an independent organization.
+Two foundations-the Bridge Foundation and the Stacie Mathewson Foundation-have supported us.
 The Stacie Mathewson Foundation is by far the largest financial supporter we have had to date.